bondagit/aes67-linux-daemon/README.md

 If this doesn't work because you miss kernel certificate follow the instructions at: [No OpenSSL sign-file signing_key.pem](https://superuser.com/questions/1214116/no-openssl-sign-file-signing-key-pem-leads-to-error-while-loading-kernel-modules)

-Finally use the command to probe the modules:
+Finally use the command to load the modules:

     sudo depmod -a